tomsterBG/short/README.md

 - The GUT addon by bitwes for unit testing.
 - The short addon by me.
 - Tests for the short addon.
 - Other things.
-Either unused or specific to this project.
+Unused, specific to this project or devops.
 - Notes.

 # Why use this?

 Before even stepping forward, you should know why you're using this.

+Use the library if it has what you need or want.

+## Robust new possibilities

+Libraries and Nodes that are fully tested and commonly needed in projects.
+Regressions are very unlikely to occur.

+This expands the feature set readily available to you in a way that adheres to Godot standards and style guides.
+(I am a perfectionist, even if i fail to achieve it, and yeah, that's sometimes a bad thing, but here it keeps me striving for high quality)

+## Composability

+Every function and Node is designed to act as a building block.
+This gives you a good foundation to build from.

+## Learning

+You can read the source code and see how i've done things to learn more about my concept of good design.
+The addon should be approachable to anyone.
+Variables have clear names, everything is documented, test cases explain themselves (sometimes).

+**Note:**
+Reading this code teaches you how to make an addon, a library, something long-term useful across projects.
+If you want to instead learn how to actually make a project/game and not an addon, this is not the place.

 ## Shorter code

-Use the library if it has what you need.
-This delegates code from your project to the library, speeding up the iterative process and freeing up your time to focus on other things.
+Delegate code from your project/game to the library, speeding up the iterative process and freeing up your time to focus on other things.
-One problem: Your skills may diminish

-**Note:** If you're new to programming, this might be too much of a power tool for you.
-Consider using it later.
+**Note for beginners:**
+If you're new to programming and Godot, and want to be good at it, i do not recommend using the addon just yet.
+Instead, you should make several projects and face the problems head on.
+This is going to teach you many valuable skills, including the skills i learned while making the addon.
+Only then would i recommend this addon to you.
+If your goal isn't to be good at programming, feel free to use this!
+I love the possibility of giving less techy people some more power.

 Personally i don't find writing to be a problem.
 Autocompletion exists.
-However, when reading non-library code, i would do everything i can to help my brain see less, because that lets me focus on what's truly important.
+However, when reading non-library code, i would do everything i can to help my brain see less, because that lets me understand the whole system easier and focus on what's truly important.
 I don't want to figure out...
 ...a math formula, and every time i read it again, ask myself "What does this do here?".
 ...how to access files every time i need file access.